AcklenAvenue/competencies/ops/ansible/Ansible.md

 Be able to:
  - Install ansible on the control host.
  - Create an inventory file.
- - Write an ansible playbook, that installs nodejs in the inventory machines.
+ - Write an ansible playbook, that installs a package in the inventory machines.
 ## Evaluation
 When you feel that you have mastered the competencies above, and you're ready for an evaluation, please request a 30 minute meeting with the subject master listed on the badge.